zupo/drills/README.md

 * You need nix and direnv.
 * cd spellings
 * npm install
-* npm run start  # local dev (tailwind and elm-live server)
+* npm run build:css -- --watch
-* npm run build  # build the CSS/HTML/JS files in public/ folder
+* lamdera live

-Auto-deployed on each commit to `main` to https://spellings.netlify.app/.
+TODO: Auto-deployed on each commit to `main` to https://spellings.lamdera.app/.

 ## Troubleshooting